 Fair Toronto, the Horse of the Year Show, the Royal

-International Horse Show, the 2005 International Welsh Show in
+International Horse Show, the International Welsh Shows in

-Belgium and the South African Horse of the Year Show.
+Belgium and Denmark, together with the South African Horse of the Year Show.

 Meirion Davies - is currently on the W.P.C.S.
 Judges panel for Sections A & B, having judged in Eastern and Western Australia as well as major county shows including the Royal Welsh Show, Royal Welsh Winter Fair, the National Welsh Show and on the continent.